 2012-13: Brown led the Erie Otters in scoring for the second straight season on a team that once again finished last in the OHL’s Midwest Division.
 A team captain as an 18-year-old, he scored 28 goals with 41 assists in 63 games and was -11 with 39 penalty minutes.
 The Otters missed the playoffs after finishing with the OHL’s second-worst record.

-A highly skilled forward, Connor Brown has started to develop his game away from the puck.
-Adding a grit component to his game will help Brown become a more dangerous forward in deep.
+Brown is a highly-skilled, small forward who has a grit to his game and plays with heart, determination, and an unmatched work ethic.
 He has a knack for scoring goals, but also has strong vision that allows him to set-up up teammates for offensive chances.
-Skating remains an area of focus over the next season.
-Brown will need to become a quicker forward to find success at the professional level.
-Defensively he is also a work in progress.
+Brown's skating remains an area of focus and he will need to continue to become a quicker forward to find success at the professional level.
+Defensively his game is a work in progress.